boldare/boldare-tech/content/posts/2018-11-05_naming-sass-color-variables.md

 ```

 I bet we all know this situation when graphic designer uses a new color and we don't really know how to name it because we can't think of new name for it.
+Should it be named as `light` variant?
+What when we already have a light variant defined?

 # Solution

 Some time ago I started to name colors as they are originally named.
-It will gives us a unique name for each variable, which will organize all the colors in our application.
+It will gives us a unique name for each variable, which will organize all the colors in our application and what is the most important, easy to find and replace.
 We don't need to know all the names, because we can use tool like http://chir.ag/projects/name-that-color to initialize name and then our IDE usually displays a hint of color.
 After all, it sounds better than `blue-darkest` or `blue2`.